-*If the course did not contain Prevent training then this can be completed by clicking here.
+*If the course did not contain Prevent training then this can be completed by accessing the Prevent training course:

 We do accept the UK Coaching ‘Safeguarding and Protecting Children’ training course and Local Authority safeguarding training (provided that it includes information on the Prevent Duty).

-If your training met the above criteria and you would like to submit your non-LTA safeguarding certificate then you can do so by clicking here.
+If your training met the above criteria and you'd like to submit your non-LTA safeguarding certificate then you can do so below:

 If you completed a Safeguarding training course with an LTA Coach Development Centre then you do not need to take any action for this to be added to your training record.